Hosterra/whmcs-gandi/README.md

 ## How to configure

+> 💡️️ Gandi Registrar for WHMCS allows you to delegate your DNS handling to Gandi LiveDNS.
+To do so, you have to select "Gandi LiveDNS" in this module settings and have empty default name servers in WHMCS main domains config.

 ## Uncovered TLDs
 All [TLDs managed by Gandi](https://www.gandi.net/en/domain/tld) are registrable except the following:
 - TLDs reserved for Gandi Corporate Services (see [list](resources/domains/corporateservices.php));